xcart/xc5-manual/en/modules/canada_post/canada_post_admin_experience.md

 For Canada Post contract holders, the module offers the ability to generate Canada Post shipping manifests.
 A manifest is required so that Canada Post will bill you properly and readily accept your shipments.

-The step of obtaining a manifest for your shipments takes place after you have {% link "transmitted" Canada-Post-admin-experience_7505660.html %} them.
+The step of obtaining a manifest for your shipments takes place after you have [transmit](#transmitting-shipments) them.
 To obtain a manifest, go to the CanadaPost manifests section (**Orders** > **CanadaPost manifests**).
 This section is where the list of manifests that have been created via your store can be seen.
 At the top of the list, you should be able to see the manifest for the group of shipments you have transmitted recently; you can recognize this manifest by its status, which should be "_Created_":

 ![]({{site.baseurl}}/attachments/7505660/7602871.png?effects=drop-shadow)